VBAndCs/sVB-Small-Visual-Basic/Readme.md

 * [sVB for kids](https://github.com/VBAndCs/sVB-Small-Visual-Basic#svb-for-kids)
 * [Conclusions](https://github.com/VBAndCs/sVB-Small-Visual-Basic#conclusions)

+#What's new In sVB 2.8.9:
+It is the 3rd anniversary since I announced the first prove of concept of sVB, and now sVB reached its 2.8.9 version, which finally got a small properties window.
+Also, sVB got the string concatenation operator & Happy birth day sVB!

 #What's new In sVB 2.8.8:
 * Fixing some reported bugs.
 * In the form designer, you can drag images from your file system and drop them on the form design surface to show them in labels.